alienideas/WebTrafficFirewall/docs.md

 How it blocks (depending on firewall)

-FirewallWhat it doesFull Blackout?NotesiptablesCreates chain → Drops all traffic from listed IPsYesBest methodnftablesCreates table/chain → Drops all trafficYesModern methodufwRuns ufw deny from IP for each IPYes (best effort)Harder to clean old rules

 Important Behavior

 Established connections are allowed first (ESTABLISHED,RELATED).
 This prevents breaking already open connections.